Electricity: DisCos’ monthly revenue drops by 4.9% to N182.11bn

-Monthly revenue collected by electricity distribution companies (DisCos) dropped by N9.46 billion or 4.93 percent in June 2025 to N182.11 billion, compared to N191.57 billion recorded in May, latest data from the Nigerian Electricity Regulatory Commission (NERC) has shown.
+Monthly revenue collected by electricity distribution companies (DisCos) dropped in June to N182.11 billion, 4.93 percent below N191.57 billion recorded in May, latest data from the Nigerian Electricity Regulatory Commission (NERC) has indicated.

-Commenting on consumer experiences in the sector, the Chairman of the Electricity Consumers Association of Nigeria, James Chijoke, said many customers remain dissatisfied with service delivery.
+However, speaking on the consumers’ experience in the sector, Chairman, Electricity Consumers Association of Nigeria, James Chijoke, said services rendered by the DisCos could not justify the revenue they raked.

-He noted that the lack of adequate metering continues to generate disputes over billing.
-“With over half of customers not metered, many are still being placed on estimated billing.
-We believe this practice should be addressed urgently to ensure fairness to consumers,” Chijoke said.
+He stated: “With over half of customers not metered in the sector, most are paying for services they did not receive. ‘‘We have continually stated that customers should not be made to pay for services not measured.
+The DisCos are responsible for providing customers with meters but they are refusing to do so because they profit from issuing estimated bills.

-He urged government and regulators to accelerate metering programs and strengthen consumer protection to improve trust in the electricity market.
+“Estimated bills means customers will continue to pay high rates for electricity whether there is supply or not.
+It is an unfair practice that must be urgently stamped out by the government”, he added.

 Disclaimer